direktiv-apps/karate/readme.md

 ## About karate

-This function runs [karate](https://github.com/karatelabs/karate) test scripts in a funtion.
+This function runs [karate](https://github.com/karatelabs/karate) test scripts in a function.
 It provides a logging.xml file where the log level can be configured.
 The reports can be written to the `out` folder in Direktiv to use them in subsequent states.
 Alternativley the last command can `cat` the results, e.g. cat app/target/karate-reports/test.test.json

 ### Example(s)
   #### Function Configuration